arnaudbaali/ansible-lamp/README.md

 ## X. Launch provisionning

-ansible-playbook playbook.yml -i hosts -vvvv
+ansible-playbook playbook.yml -i inventory/hosts -vvvv

+and if you want a more simple way use the make command

+make install dev for hosts in dev group

 [1]:http://docs.ansible.com/intro_installation.html